University Admissions Policy

 - If transcripts are obtained from international institutions of higher education, they must be evaluated by an approved Foreign Credentialing Agency.
 Acceptable agencies include current members of National Association of Credential Evaluation Services (NACES).

-- Students entering college for the first time, also referred to as first-time-in-college, must submit official transcripts from the last high school attended with date of completion or GED.
+- Students entering college for the first time, also referred to as first-time-in-college, must submit official transcripts from the last high school attended with date of completion, GED, or an original copy of their home school transcript.

 - Applicants are required to provide authorization for a security background and sanction check for evaluation by their respective dean’s office.
 Applicants are responsible for the cost incurred in obtaining criminal background checks per instructions from their dean’s offices.